odlgroup/odl/doc/source/guide/numpy_guide.rst

    >>> arr = np.array([1, 2, 3])
    >>> x = r3.element(arr)

+Indeed, this works also for raw arrays of any library supporting the DLPack standard.
+Note that this is not necessarily a good idea: for one thing, it will in general incur copying of data between different devices (which can take considerable time); for another, DLPack support is still somewhat inconsistent in libraries such as PyTorch as of 2025.

-If the data type and storage methods allow it, the element simply wraps the underlying array using a `view
+If the data type and storage methods allow it, copying is however avoided by default, and the element simply wraps the underlying array using a `view
 <http://docs.scipy.org/doc/numpy/glossary.html#term-view>`_::

    >>> float_arr = np.array([1.0, 2.0, 3.0])